silnrsi/pysilfont/docs/scripts.md

 This will take the definitions in newglyphs.csv and create the new glyphs using the *superscript* transformation defined in the UFO lib.plist *org.sil.lcg.transforms* key.

-`-c` or `--color COLOR` can be used to set the mark color for the generated glpyhs.  `-c` sets the color to blue, and with `--color` the color specified as described in [Specifying colors on the command line](#specifying-colors-on-the-command-line)
+`-c` or `--color COLOR` can be used to set the mark color for the generated glyphs.  `-c` sets the color to blue, and with `--color` the color specified as described in [Specifying colors on the command line](#specifying-colors-on-the-command-line)

 ---